6,000Units Under Management

 Freshen the Walls with a Repaint

 If you plan to continuously rent out the property, use a semi-gloss sheen throughout the home.
 This will come in handy during the turnover time since you can wipe off most smudge marks.
-It can be challenging to blend touch-ups to an existing paint job, so if extensive work is needed, an all-over repaint is best.
+Blending touch-ups to an existing paint job can be challenging, so if extensive work is needed, an all-over repaint is best.

 Replace Your Light Fixtures